jeperi/evelscan/README.md

 The backend server is coded in Golang.

-The data is really heavily cached and sourced from the free APIs kindly provided by CCP and zKillboard.
+The data is sourced from the free APIs kindly provided by CCP and zKillboard.